 I hated her for the memories that she was making with my kids.
 She was taking my boys on bike rides while she ran, and I hated that.
 She was making them freshly baked cookies that were on the counter when they got there, which made me so upset for some reason.
 I hated her because she liked to take them to the lake and go boating!

-Because of my own insecurities and jealousy, I hated her.
+Because of my own insecurities and jealousy, I hated my ex husband’s new wife.
 I was insecure that there was a potential that I would be replaced.
-It wasn’t jealous that she was married to my ex-husband, but I was jealous for the time she got to spend with my kids.
+It wasn’t jealousy that she was married to my ex-husband, but I was jealous of the time she got to spend with my kids.
 I was jealous of the fact that she made them happy when they were with her.

 For years I hated my ex-husband’s new wife.
 If I could find a reason to hate her more I did.